-Many of the committees established in 1927 are still active, although some of the names have changed: Wayside and Parkways (now Civic Development), Flower Exchange (Horticulture), Plant, Fruit, and Flower Guild (Garden Therapy), Wildflower and Conservation (Conservation, Environmental Education, and Arbor Day), Program, and Flower Show.
+Many of the committees established in 1927 are still active, although some of the names have changed: Civic Development (formerly Wayside and Parkways), Horticulture (formerly Flower Exchange), Garden Therapy (formerly Plant, Fruit, and Flower Guild), Conservation, Environmental Education, and Arbor Day (formerly Wildflower and Conservation), Flower Show, and Program.
 Additional committees include Awards and Special Exhibits, House and Hospitality, and Scholarship.

 In the early years, general meetings were held in members' homes.
 As membership grew, they were held in local churches, Hummer Park Field House, the Morton Arboretum, and even a firehouse.
 From1985-2018, meetings were held at Lincoln Center in downtown Downers Grove.
 As of January 2019, due to increasing membership and the need for more space, our new location is the Faith United Methodist Church at 59th and Fairview in Downers Grove.
 At each meeting, the Horticulture Chairman presents gardening tips and shares plants with members, the Conservation Chairman reports on current environmental issues and provides information about attracting birds and butterflies to the garden, planting and preserving wildflowers, conserving water, composting, etc. A guest speaker presents a gardening-related program.
 Refreshments are served with an opportunity for members and guests to socialize.